 The Board of Trustees of Howard Community College has approved a free tuition program for senior citizens residing in Howard County and enrolling in credit and credit free classes in which course space is available.
-This program, which follows approval by the Maryland State Legislature, enables all people 60 years of age or older or who are retired or disabled as defined by the Social Security or Railroad Retirement Acts to pursue an associate in arts degree or a certificate of proficiency, participate in college activities and enroll in a variety of credit-free courses and seminars.
+This program, which follows approval by the Maryland State Legislature, enables all people 60 years of age or older, or who are retired or disabled as defined by the Social Security or Railroad Retirement Acts and who are residents of the State of Maryland, to pursue an associate of arts degree or a certificate of proficiency, participate in college activities and enroll in a variety of credit-free courses and seminars.
 Students eligible for waivers are obligated to pay all additional college fees.
+Any paperwork required for waivers is due to the Cashier's Office at the time of registration.